MacKentoch/easyFormGenerator/README_NEW.md

 ##What is coming next?

+- creating bower, npm for `step way` version
-- developing `drag and drop` alternative (I'm not joking when I tell you under :muscle: (heavy) developements )
+- developing / fixing browsers compatibility for `drag and drop` version
 - adding more controls
 - adding more validations
  - adding tests